Divorce Attorney Shin

-Divorce Attorney Shin (Korean: 신성한, 이혼) is an ongoing South Korean television series starring Cho Seung-woo, Han Hye-jin, Kim Sung-kyun, and Jung Moon-sung.
-Based on a webtoon of the same name by Kang Tae-kyung, it premiered on JTBC on March 4, 2023, and airs every Saturday and Sunday at 22:30 (KST).
+Divorce Attorney Shin (Korean: 신성한, 이혼) is a 2023 South Korean television series starring Cho Seung-woo, Han Hye-jin, Kim Sung-kyun, and Jung Moon-sung.
+Based on a webtoon of the same name by Kang Tae-kyung, it aired on JTBC from March 4 to April 9, 2023, every Saturday and Sunday at 22:30 (KST) for 16 episodes.
 It is also available for streaming on TVING in South Korea and Netflix in selected regions.

 Synopsis

-The series depicts the turbulent story of Shin Sung-han (Cho Seung-woo) who is a lawyer specializing in divorce.
+The series depicts the turbulent story of Shin Sung-han (Cho Seung-woo), a lawyer specializing in divorce.